BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 # What is a bitcoin wallet?

-First, bitcoin [wallets](https://bitcoin.design/guide/glossary/#wallet) are not analogous to their namesakes.
+First, bitcoin [wallets]({{ 'guide/glossary/#wallet' | relative_url }}) are not analogous to their namesakes.
 Physical wallets are places to store physical currency, credit cards, IDs, and so on.
-Bitcoin wallets don't actually store bitcoin.
+Bitcoin wallets don't store bitcoin.

 Instead, a bitcoin wallet contains the "private keys" to your bitcoin, the bitcoin is located on a network that contains a communally sustained public ledger with a record of everyone's transactions and balances (so think of bitcoin wallets more like keychains).
 Like regular keys on a keychain, these keys can be copied.
 For example, if you gave someone a copy of your house keys, they could get into your home.
 Likewise, if someone has a copy of your private key, they can access your funds.
 This makes private key management one of the most important considerations of any bitcoin owner.